Cart abandonment is a prevalent issue for ecommerce businesses, or for any business with an online selling capacity. But why?

 For example, a gateway that is acquirer-agnostic will allow you to keep your current merchant accounts, so there’s no need to set up new ones.

-Conclusion on cart abandonment
+Final thoughts on cart abandonment

 Improving your online shopping experience is a long-term goal that every online retailer should be working towards throughout the year.